 - As loan processing depends on operations inside and outside of AU, please allow 6-8 weeks processing time.
 Please contact your lender with any status inquiries.

 - All non-federal loans require a new Private Education Loan Applicant Self-Certification form.
 This form must be completed by the student, signed and returned to the lender before any funds can be disbursed.
 Your lender may provide a blank form to you as part of the application process.
-You may also contact our office to speak with a counselor if you have any questions on how to complete this or if you would like to discuss your loan options in greater detail.
+You may also contact the Office of Financial Aid to speak with a counselor if you have any questions on how to complete this or if you would like to discuss your loan options in greater detail.

 - The lender must provide an application disclosure, an approval disclosure and a final disclosure.
 You will receive these throughout the application process.
 Keep these disclosures in your files for future reference.